Your journey at a glance

 Today you will drive approximately five to six hours to Namibia’s charming seaside town of Swakopmund.

-Overnight in Swakopmund Day 9 - 11
+Spend 2 nights in Swakopmund Day 9 - 11

 This charming little coastal retreat on Namibia’s western coast retains a strong German flavour, from its cobbled streets and picturesque buildings down to its typical German restaurants and pubs.
 This town is traditionally a holiday spot for locals and foreigners alike, with many opportunities for adventure sports and some good old-fashioned fun.
 Swakopmund is an ideal place to relax after a few days in the desert; wash off the sand and sample some of the finely-brewed local beer and renowned fare, including fish, lobster and the utterly delicious Swakopmund oysters.

-Spend two nights at the Swakopmund Guest House.
 Choose from a breathtaking range of outdoor adventures, including a visit to nearby Walvis Bay.
 The route runs between the soaring dunes and the waves of the Atlantic Ocean.
 In Walvis Bay you will set off on a boat cruise that promises up-close sightings of a number of wetland bird species, as well as dolphins, whales and the seals at Pelican Point.
 Watch as the dolphins and seals shimmer and jump in the wake of the boat before returning to Swakopmund and touring its quaint city streets.

 For an even closer encounter with the seals, visit the Cape Cross Seal Colony north of Swakopmund and marvel at the antics of one of southern Africa’s largest numbers of seals.
 Or, if you choose, take to the waters off Swakopmund on a deep sea fishing adventure.